top of page

 Catching Tailwinds

 "There are two things that make Automotus’ approach so powerful,” he claims.
 “It’s automated and it’s dynamic.
 We’re gathering data automatically to inform reality at the curb, and we’re using that data to incentivize good outcomes and disincentivize bad outcomes.
-We’re automating absolutely everything we can and giving cities tools they need to manage the curb dynamically in real-time to react to the realities on the ground.”
+We’re automating absolutely everything we can and giving cities the tools they need to manage the curb dynamically in real-time to react to the realities on the ground.”

 Ultimately, Justus hints, he and his Automotus team are swinging for the fences.